renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 |  3 |  0.275    |       0.445161 |

-For social scientist it can be relevant to compare such community-level metrics in order to understand the determinants creative output, among other things.
-Uzzi and Spiro (2005), for example, found that, up to a certain treshold, more cohesive communities among Broadway musical creators are associated with more creative success.
+For social scientist it can be relevant to compare such community-level metrics in order to understand the determinants of creative output, among other things.
+Uzzi and Spiro (2005), for example, found that relatively cohesive communities among Broadway musical creators are associated with more creative success.

 ## The code